Travelbacon/MMM-TomTomTrafficIncidents/README.md

 - `showMarker`: This will show a marker on the map.
 Ideal to locate your home.
 Default `false`.
 - `mlat`: Latitude of your marker.
 - `mlng`: Longitude of your marker.
+- `mwidth`: Width in pixels of the marker.
+String.
+Default: `"30"`.
+- `mheight`: Height in pixels of the marker.
+String.
+Default: `"36"`.

 - `refresh`: integer that is the amount of ms for a refresh of traffic and incident information.
 Default `(15 * 60 * 1000)`.
 Equals 15 minuts.
 On TomTom you get 2.5000 transactions on daily basis for free.
 When you reach the limit, "HTTP 403 – Over the limit error" errors will be shown in the log of MagicMirror.